 The Mediterranean diet is the gold standard of healthy eating.
-Research continues to support the many health claims of the diet: reduced risk of death from a heart attack or stroke, lower “bad” cholesterol levels, and lower risk of type 2 diabetes.
+Research continues to support the many health claims of the diet: reduced risk of death from a heart attack or stroke,

 From moderate servings of fish and wine to cutting back on red meat, its guiding principles remain relatively easy to stick to in a confusing — and often extreme — nutrition landscape.

 Now, a new diet seeks to upend the good name of the Mediterranean diet while simultaneously claiming it’s based on some of the same principles.

 The Pioppi diet, which was created by cardiologist Dr. Aseem Malhotra and Donal O’Neill, director of such anti-carbohydrate films like “Run on Fat” and “Cereal Killers,” shifts the plant-forward emphasis of the Mediterranean diet to one with a focus on eliminating carbs and eating more fat and protein.

 For this book, the two authors visited the small, rural fishing village of Pioppi, Italy.
 They came back with a new “lifestyle plan” based on their observations of the roughly 200 people living there.